ryands17/cloud-resume/packages/resume/data/authors/default.md

 ### A brief intro

 I love creating Webapps and deploying them to the Cloud (AWS).
-My main area of expertise is in JavaScript/TypeScript, Python, React, GraphQL, and AWS, but love experimenting with new languages like Rust and ochestration systems like Kubernetes.
+My main area of expertise is in JavaScript/TypeScript, Python, React, GraphQL, and AWS, but love experimenting with new languages like Rust and orchestration systems like Kubernetes.
 I love the idea of Serverless so I always strive to implement Serverless solutions in every project and follow the Well-Architected principles.
 I have worked with services like Lambda, ECS, Step Functions, SQS, AppSync etc. to create medium/large scale Webapps.
 I'm currently working @ [Prisma](https://www.prisma.io/) as a Developer Success Engineer.

 In my spare time, I write blogs on [Dev Community](https://dev.to/ryands17) on things like React, Node, and AWS.
 I hope to help others with these posts so that they get an easy way of doing the things that I experienced.